itsroj/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+> 8 tests (counting the "expects")

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+> describe: groups related tests
+> it: contains an individual test case
+> multiple it blocks can exist within one describe block

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+> is always in quotes and starts with "should" and is telling us its expectations

 4. What do the `expect` functions do, and what input do they take?

+> shows the expected input and output

 <br>